Filtering higher-order datasets: Structural measures

 \subsection{Global measures}

-The global measures of structure we consider are the effective information and degree assortativity.
+We consider the effective information and degree assortativity as global measures of higher-order structure.
 Effective information was introduced in Ref.~\cite{klein_emergence_2020} for directed graphs and is defined as $EI = \mathcal{H}(\langle W^{out}_i\rangle) - \langle \mathcal{H}(W^{out}_i)\rangle$, where $W^{out}_i$ is the $\ell_1$-normalized vector of out-degrees for node $i$ and $\mathcal{H}$ is the Shannon entropy.
-We extend this definition to hypergraphs by performing the degree computations on the clique projection associated to the weighted adjacency matrix $A = BB^T$ (setting the diagonal elements to zero), where $B$ is the incidence matrix.
+We extend this definition to hypergraphs by performing the degree computations on the clique projection associated with the weighted adjacency matrix $A = BB^T$ (setting the diagonal elements to zero), where $B$ is the incidence matrix.
 The authors of Ref.~\cite{klein_emergence_2020} explain this metric as quantifying the strength of unique associations in a network.

 Degree assortativity, the preferential tendency of nodes with similar degrees to connect with one another, has been extended to hypergraphs in several ways.
 In Ref.~\cite{chodrow_configuration_2020}, the author defines the top-bottom, top-2, and uniform degree assortativity for non-uniform hypergraphs by selecting two nodes from a given hyperedge according to a given rule (the nodes with the smallest and largest degrees, the nodes with the two largest degrees, and two randomly selected nodes) and then computing the Pearson correlation coefficient.
 In our case, we approximate this metric by computing the assortativity for a sample of $10^3$ hyperedges.